Hi, I'm Joshua

 Background

-Recently I had to submit a 'correct' word count along with a university assignment.
-This proved very difficult as each software I used gave entirely different word counts from each other, and there was no way I was going to try manually count a roughly 600 word document.
+Once in a Uni assignment, I had to submit an accurate word count along with the assignment.
+This proved impossible as each document software gave different word counts and there was no way I was going to manually count an approx ~600 word document.

-I first started with a warm-up: a simple DOCX document with a 100 word story.
+For each software, I first started with a sanity check: a simple DOCX document with a 100 word story.

 This acted as a litmus test to check if there weren't any significant issues with the software.